 The procedure is organized into three stages:

 Authorization (token issuance).
 The MCP Client discovers the Authorization Server designated for the MCP-IPE and requests a short-lived PAT that is addressed to the MCP-IPE as the intended recipient.
+For each MCP Client, one AE and a corresponding ACP resource are configured at the CSE for authorization.
+The onem2m_aeid claim carries the identifier of this AE, while the permissions claim identifies the oneM2M resource identifier of a flexContainer at the CSE that contains the MCP Client's permitted resources and operations.
 Using a PAT enables continued client–proxy communication without repeated credential entry; the short lifetime limits exposure.
 From the MCP-IPE’s viewpoint, PAT issuance is performed by the Authorization Server and does not involve the MCP-IPE.

 Protected operation.
 The MCP Client presents the PAT to the MCP-IPE when sending MCP requests.
-At the MCP-IPE, the token is validated and a token-based authorization is checked against the token’s permissions and the applicable AE/ACP policy.
-For each MCP Client, one AE and one ACP at the CSE are configured for authorization by the operator’s oneM2M security infrastructure, and the permissions claim indicates which oneM2M operations are to be authorized for this AE instead of an OAuth 2.0 scope parameter.
+At the MCP-IPE, the token is validated and a token-based authorization is enforced against the token’s onem2m_aeid and permissions claims, and the applicable AE/ACP policy.
 The request is then prepared for the CSE, including required headers (e.g., From parameter).
-When needed, the MCP-IPE’s internal AE invokes the corresponding oneM2M operation over Mca using the AE-ID derived from the PAT, relying on the AE and ACP state that is maintained by the oneM2M security infrastructure.
-The CSE enforces ACP and returns status codes and results; these are relayed to the MCP Client without exposing sensitive data.
+When needed, the MCP-IPE’s internal AE invokes the corresponding oneM2M operation over Mca using the AE-ID derived from the PAT.
+The CSE enforces ACP and returns responses; these are relayed to the MCP Client after being normalized, without exposing sensitive data.
 The PAT is not forwarded to the CSE.

 PAT renewal.
-When the PAT expires or effective permissions need to change, the MCP Client refreshes or re-authorizes with the Authorization Server.
-The Authorization Server issues a new PAT.
-Any subsequent policy or authorization-state changes on the oneM2M side are handled by the oneM2M security infrastructure and are reflected when the next protected operation is processed.
+When the PAT expires or effective permissions need to change, the MCP Client requests a new PAT or re-authorizes permissions with the Authorization Server.
+If PAT renewal is requested, the Authorization Server updates the related resources and parameters (e.g., expiry time, permissions) at the CSE and then issues a new PAT

 6.1.3.1 Authorization procedure (PAT Issuance)

 This procedure describes issuance of a PAT used for authorization at the MCP-IPE.
 The MCP Client first contacts the MCP-IPE without a PAT to obtain information about the Authorization Server required for issuance.
-The MCP Client then communicates with the Authorization Server to obtain and store a short-lived PAT designated for use with the MCP-IPE as the intended recipient.
-From the MCP-IPE’s viewpoint, issuance does not require interaction with the CSE.
-Any interaction between the Authorization Server and the CSE, as defined by the oneM2M Dynamic Authorization framework in TS-0003 Clause 7.1.3, belongs to the underlying oneM2M security infrastructure and is not described in this clause.
+The MCP-IPE returns Protected Resource Metadata (PRM) that contains information about the Authorization Server and the MCP-IPE's resource indicator.
+The MCP Client then requests PAT to the Authorization Server to obtain and store a short-lived PAT designated for use with the MCP-IPE as the audience.
+After validating the request, the Authorization Server creates the required resources in the CSE and issues a PAT to the MCP Client.

 PAT satisfies the following conditions: